 - Before the start of Year 1, advise your student on course selection and TA and RA positions.
 The student will need to complete a Program of Study form.
-Please see the individual program sections that follow for detail on the PoS. - During Year 1, the student must complete a Thesis Proposal.
+Please see the individual program sections that follow for detail on the PoS (including required courses and possible substitutions). - During Year 1, the student must complete a Thesis Proposal.
 EES 605 and 606 guide students through the proposal-writing process, but it is crucial that you work with your student and set guidelines that will help the student complete the proposal on time. - Early in the second semester, first-year students will need to assemble a Thesis Committee.
-GLG and ESP have different guidelines for who may serve on a committee (see the individual program sections).
+GLG and ESP have different requirements for who may serve on a committee (see the individual program sections).
 By the end of the second semester, the student must meet with their entire committee and discuss the thesis proposal and any revisions that are needed.
-Please have all committee members sign the proposal cover sheet when the proposal is accepted, and email this to the Graduate Program Coordinator noting that the meeting has occurred, along with a completed preliminary Program of Study.
-To help guide student progress please also fill out the Thesis Proposal Evaluation form and discuss thesis proposal feedback with your student.
+Please have all committee members sign the proposal cover sheet when the proposal is accepted, and email this to the Graduate Program Coordinator noting that the meeting has occurred. - To help with program evaluation, please complete these two forms (found in the SES Team Drive): - A Pre/Post-Program Evaluation of Student Development form (advisor only) - A Thesis Proposal Evaluation form (to be completed by all committee members before or at the committee meeting) Send all forms to the Graduate Program Coordinator and discuss thesis proposal feedback with your student.